 • Results sent via e-mail in PDF format within 7 working days of sample receipt (extra day for crypto) unless stated otherwise

 • Footnotes and advise shall be given.
-You must contact your veterinary surgeon for interpretation as treatment may or may not be indicated based on the results and the whole clinical picture.
+You must contact your veterinary surgeon for interpretation and treatment.

 Cryptosporidium, individual and sequenced testing available - Click here